philipmw/eth-staking-on-aws/README.md

 This income will be offset by the operational costs of validating, so our goal is to minimize these costs to maximize our staking profit.

-Expense of staking on AWS ranges from $5 to $159 per month, depending on how self-sufficient you want to be.
+Expense of staking on AWS ranges from single digits to three digits per month, depending on how self-sufficient you want to be.
 Expenses are detailed in a section below.

-Net interest rate while staking on AWS ranges from negative to 3.8%.

 ## Expenses of staking (AWS resources and their costs)

 All AWS costs are for _us-west-2_.
+They are also best-effort based on my own experiences and understanding.

 ### Execution client